 Either way, you’ll need certain blogging tools to make the most of your blog as well as your time.

-Because let’s face it, there’s no point in taking the time to write brilliant, life-changing blog posts if no one is ever going to see or read them.
+For example, there’s no point taking the time to write brilliant, life-changing blog posts if no one is ever going to see or read them.

 You’ll want these handy blogging tools to help you write better, work more efficiently, and get your content seen!

 Keep reading for the blogging tools I use and recommend to help improve the blogging process and make you a legit blogger.

 Enter your info below to get the Checklist delivered right to your inbox.

 First things first.
 If you’re going to have your own blog, self-hosted WordPress.org is the #1 blogging platform choice of serious bloggers.
 With WordPress.org, you’ll need to get your own web hosting plan with a reliable hosting provider.

 After extensive research trying to find the best web hosting provider to use for my self-hosted WordPress website, I decided to go with SiteGround.
 One thing I looked at for web hosting providers were their customer reviews, and SiteGround has amazing reviews praising their customer service.

 It really came down to the numbers though.
 Not only are their shared hosting plans affordable, but the numbers really speak for themselves with their impressive uptime and website loading speed.